cdr-stats/cdr-stats/docs/source/installation-overview.rst

 ``collectstatic`` will fetch all necessary media files and put them into ``static`` folder defined in the settings module.

+``migrate`` will applying database migration to update the database schemas of CDR-Stats to its latest version.

+``createsuperuser`` will create a super user, to access to the admin section of CDR-Stats.

 ``runserver`` runs an embedded webserver to test your site.
 By default it will run on http://localhost:8000.
 This is configurable and more